Eudistoma: Medical research

 Biologically active alkaloids have been isolated from a number of species of Eudistoma, some of which have been studied for their cytotoxic properties.
 A number of these substances have been grouped under the name eudistomin, though they are not only found in Eudistoma species.
 They are being investigated for their possible use as antibiotics and anti-cancer agents.

-Pibocin B, also known as 1-methoxy-2-bromo-6,8β-dimethylergoline, is an ergoline alkaloid isolated from an ascidian (sea squirt) in the genus Eudistoma.
+Pibocin A (pibocin; 2-bromo-6,8β-dimethylergoline) and pibocin B (1-methoxy-2-bromo-6,8β-dimethylergoline) are ergoline alkaloids isolated from an ascidian (sea squirt) in the genus Eudistoma.